-During the second quarter, sales developed on a par with the same period last year.
-Currency-adjusted sales fell by 3%.
-There is still a certain amount of caution on several markets, particularly among major non-food chains in Scandinavia.
-In our opinion, the market is more volatile than before and it is difficult to adapt to this in the short term.
+During the third quarter, sales decreased by 12% compared to the same period last year.
+Currency-adjusted sales fell by 16%.
+The market remains cautious and is more volatile than before, and it is difficult to adapt to this in the short term.

-We are still witnessing a cautious attitude on several markets.
-The change in the sector means that the market is difficult to assess in the short term, although at present we seeing no indications other than that sales, as in previous years, are expected to be lower at the start of the year before increasing during the second half of the year.
-We are monitoring market developments closely and adapting to the prevailing conditions to the best of our ability.
-We are also continuing to monitor the trend in steel prices, exchange rate fluctuations, the general political situation and the general development of the retail sector, which can change our conditions in the market.
+We are still witnessing a cautious attitude in several markets.
+The changes in the sector mean that the market is difficult to judge and extremely volatile in the short term.
+We are following market developments closely and making adjustments in line with our streamlining programme.
+We are also continuing to carefully monitor the trend in steel prices, exchange rate fluctuations, the general political situation and the general development of the retail sector, which can change our conditions in the market.

 CEO, ITAB Shop Concept